HPC-Simlab/Tutorials/ALL/B_Computing_environment/Access_and_shells.md

 $ ssh -CY <login>@simlab-cluster.um6p.ma
 ```

-for windows users you can use the command-line, or graphical interface third-party clients like [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/) and [mobaxterm](https://mobaxterm.mobatek.net).
+- For windows users you can use the command-line, or graphical interface third-party clients like [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/) and [mobaxterm](https://mobaxterm.mobatek.net)(recommended).
+- To configure mobaxterm follow this [tuto](https://www.youtube.com/watch?v=s7xNGyG9GVc).

 ### Copy data to the remote host <a name="copytoremote"></a>
  For simple file transfers using a command line interface you can use [scp](https://en.wikipedia.org/wiki/Secure_copy_protocol):